Andrada2192/manual_testing_jira_redmine/README.md

 ### 2.5 Test execution

--All tests will be executed on the following browsers: Chrome and IE if time will be available we will extend tests on Mozilla and Brave browsers
+Test execution - provides an overview of how testing will be handled for the features under "My Account" epic in the Redmine web application.
+This module includes functionalities like "Information", "Email notifications", "Email address", "Preferences" and "Password".
+Below are the details of testing activities conducted for each user story:

+#### "Information"
+- for this story 9 tests have been executed, resulting in the identification of 1 bug

+#### "Password"
+- for this story 4 tests have been executed, resulting in the identification of 2 bugs

+#### "Email notifications"
+- for this story 3 tests have been executed, no bugs have been reported

+#### "Email address"
+- for this story 2 tests have been executed, resulting in the identification of 2 bugs

+#### "Preferences"
+- for this story 3 tests have been executed, resulting in the identification of 1 bug

--Completed GUI and functional testing
+-Completed GUI and functional testing for all these features

 -Executed a number of 8 GUI tests, with the majority(7) resulting in a "pass" status, one of them having "fail" status

 -Executed a number of 11 functional tests, 6 of them resulting in a "pass" status, 4 of them having "fail" status and one being blocked

+-All bugs having medium and high priority are expected to be fixed in the current release version v1.0

--Bugs will be created based on the failed test cases and reported and are currently undergoing remediation.
-After their resolution, retesting and regression testing will be performed
+-All bugs will be reported and created based on the failed test cases and are currently undergoing remediation, after their resolution, retesting and regression testing will be performed

+-All tests will be executed on the following browsers: Chrome and IE if time will be available we will extend tests on Mozilla and Brave browsers

 ### 2.6 Test closure